albertovpd/automated_ML_regression/README.md

 I am inferring the **Trending Index** for *unemployment searches* in Google Spain.

-In this a leisure project to reinforce knowledge about Machine Learning, automation and display in Google Cloud Platform.
+This a leisure project to reinforce knowledge about Machine Learning, automation and display in Google Cloud Platform.
-It is going to be upgraded veeery slowly, if something that catch your eye but you don't find it, maybe it's still in other branches.
+It is going to be upgraded veeery slowly, if you don't find something that catches your eye in the dashboard, check other branches out.

 ### What is the Trending Index?
 How am I feeding my model?